cestlaz/cestlaz.github.com/_posts/2013-11-16-hacking-sessions-5.md

  * The hackers also had last weeks code as a reference.

-We also introduced the hackers to pair programming - something I love form a pedagogical point of view - but more on that in another post.
+We also introduced the hackers to pair programming - something I love from a pedagogical point of view - but more on that in another post.

 Overall I think the day went very well.